-- 1. Log in at the expected time for class. - 2.
-Engage in the learning activities by completing classwork, chatting or speaking with the teacher, etc. - 3.
-Meaningfully complete all graded assignments that are part of a class that day.
+- 2. Engage in the learning activities by completing classwork, chatting or speaking with the teacher, etc. - 3.
+Meaningfully complete all assignments that are part of a class that day.

 Cameras and Engagement

 The ECCS school community believes that student engagement is vital to academic success and that student interaction with their teachers is a crucial component of that engagement.